Ugonna-Daniel/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 9.
 A script that sets the mode of the file hello to this: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello

+Task 10.
+A script that sets the mode of the file hello the same as olleh’s mode